 I’ll guide you through techniques in writing, sketching, and observation so you can discover a style that feels right for you.
 We’ll wander with our supplies in hand, pausing to notice whatever surprises nature offers that day.
 Whether you’re brand new or have been journaling for years, I welcome you to this relaxed space to practice, learn, and connect with fellow nature lovers.

-Navigating AI in Interpretation and Environmental Education
+Making Defensible Decisions in Interpretation & Environmental Education

 Interactive programs are offered to libraries, schools, senior centers, and more to investigate the wonders of nature.
 Tailored to each audience, programs explore natural history with hands-on activities, storytelling, and more to inspire curiosity of nature around us.